 NVIDIA launched a modified version of the RTX 3060 Ti graphics card in October 2022.
 However, these cards were not easy to grab due to their limited availability.
-Hence, there’s no proper report on how these updated models performed.
+Hence, there was no proper report on how these updated models performed.

 ITHardware has published a report of the RTX 3060 Ti in comparison to the RTX 3070.